Stronger dollar hurts J&J's quarterly sales

-The company's international sales fell about 7 percent to $9.65 billion in the fourth quarter, accounting for about half of its total sales.
+The company's international sales fell about 7 percent to $9.65 billion (6.35 billion pounds) in the fourth quarter, accounting for about half of its total sales.

 Revenue in J&J's pharmaceuticals business rose 9.6 percent in the quarter, driven by higher sales of new drugs such as hepatitis C drug Olysio and older treatments such as psoriasis drug Stelara.
 The business accounts for about 44 percent of the company's total sales.